 The Trustee will NOT ordinarily pay deposits or prepayments charged by utilities, landlords, or other vendors.
 It is the responsibility of the applicant to make arrangements for the payments of the required deposits BEFORE being granted assistance.
-If the trustee's office determines there is a need to pay a deposit an agreement must be made in compliance to IC 12-20-16-17(f)
+If the trustee's office determines there is a need to pay a deposit an agreement must be made in compliance to IC 12-20-16-17[f]

-UTILITY SERVICE- The Trustee, in cases of necessity and if the applicant otherwise qualifies, will authorize the payment of water, gas, heating fuels, electric services.
+UTILITY SERVICE The Trustee, in case of necessity and if the applicant otherwise qualifies, will authorize the payment of water, gas, heating fuels, electric services.

-The township trustee is not required to pay for any utility service that is not properly charged to:
+The township trustee is not requires to pay for any utility service that is not properly charged to;

-- 1. An adult member of a household - 2.
-An emancipated minor who is head of the household; or - 3.
-A landlord or former member of the household if the applicant proves that the applicant is responsible for payment of the bill; or - 4.
-Received as a result of a fraudulent act by any adult member of a household requesting township assistance (IC 12-20-16-3)
+- 1. An adult member of a household. - 2.
+An emancipated minor who is head of household; or - 3.
+A landlord or former member of the household if the applicant proves that the applicant is responsible for - 4.
+Received as a result a of a fraudulent act by any member of a household requesting township assistance[IC 12-20-16-3]

-However, before payment will so be authorized, the applicant must have first attempted to make reasonable arrangements with the appropriate utility company, and in the event that arrangements have been made, the Trustee will only pay that part of the agreed-upon payments, which are beyond the ability of the applicant to pay.
+However, before payment will so be authorized, the applicant must have first attempted to make reasonable arrangements with the appropriate utility company, and in event that arrangements have been made, the Trustee will only pay the part of the agreed-upon payments, which are beyond the ability of the applicant

-The Trustee does not pay services charges, deposits, repairs, or transfer fees.
+The Trustee does not pay service charges, deposits, repairs, or transfer fees.

-Fuel oil or L.P. gas must be ordered by the Trustee.
+Fuel oil or LP gas must be ordered by the Trustee.
 No payment on a fuel bill will be made if ordered by the applicant.

-A client must seek assistance with the payment of energy bills from all federal and state programs designed to assist indigent households with the cost of energy, prior to being assisted by township assistance.
-A trustee may not provide utility assistance for more than thirty (30) days unless the individual files an application with the trustee that includes evidence of the application and the amount of assistance received or the reason for denial by the federal and state programs designed to assist indigent households with the cost of energy.
+A client must seek assistance with the payment of energy bills from all federal and state programs designed to assist indigent households with the cost of energy, prior to being assisted by the township assistance.
+A trustee may not provide utility assistance for more than thirty[30] days, unless the individual files an application with the trustee that includes evidence of the applicant and the amount of assistance received or the reason for denial by the federal and state programs designed to assist indigent households with the cost of energy.

-CLOTHING- The Trustee shall provide, when necessary, both clothing and footwear to qualified household in an amount and frequency reasonably needed.
+CLOTHING The Trustee shall provide, when necessary, both clothing and footwear to qualified household in an amount and frequency reasonably needed.